-If you’ve sold your car and don’t drive for a period of time, some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.
+Let's say you’ve sold your car and don’t drive for a period of time.
+Some insurers might honour your no-claims bonus when you cancel your car insurance and get a new policy.

 It all depends on the timescale.
-If you don't have an active insurance policy for more than two years, you might struggle to find an insurer that would honour any previous no-claims bonus.
+If you don't have an active insurance policy for more than 2 years, you might struggle.

 In such instances it might be worth contacting the last insurer who provided you with cover.

-They might be more amenable than other providers, possibly reducing your no-claims discount rather than sending you back to square one.
+They might be more flexible than other providers.
+Possibly reducing your no-claims discount rather than sending you back to square 1.

 How does no-claims bonus work on multi-car policies?

 If you have a multi car insurance policy, each policyholder gets their own no-claims bonus.
-So, even if one person makes a claim and loses some of their NCB, it shouldn't affect the discounts of other people on the multi car policy.
+So, even if someone makes a claim and loses some of their NCB, it shouldn't affect the discounts of other people on the multi-car policy.